-One of the most baffling unsolved cases in German history, the incident that became known as the Hinterkaifeck murders was the killing as six members of a poor farming household at their remote farmstead in 1922 Bavaria.
+One of the most baffling unsolved cases in German history, the incident that became known as the Hinterkaifeck murders was the killing of six members of a poor farming household at their remote farmstead in 1922 Bavaria.
 All six had been hacked to death with a mattock.
 Despite a number of suspects being put forward, no-one was every arrested for the slayings.

 Perhaps the details of the case that has made it so enduring are the observations the Gruber family and other residents of the Hinterkaifeck farm made before the attack took place.
 These began up to six months earlier, when the family’s maid quit her job, citing her fear that the home was haunted due to having heard strange noises in the attic and a feeling that she was being watched.
 Father Andreas Gruber later found a Munich newspaper that none of the family had purchased.
 None of the family had ever visited Munich, around 45 miles away, and none of their neighbours subscribed to that particular paper.

-Perhaps the most famous detail was that Gruber told a neighbour, days before the attack, that had had found fresh footprints in the snow, leading towards his home and ending at the door to his machine room.
+Perhaps the most famous detail was that Gruber told a neighbour, days before the attack, that he had found fresh footprints in the snow, leading towards his home and ending at the door to his machine room.
 The lock on the door was broken, and no second set of footprints left the farm.
 That night, the family heard footsteps in the attic, but found nothing after investigating.
 One of the children had told school friends that the family had also seen a man standing in the treeline, watching the house.
 For whatever reason, the family failed to inform police of their concerns.

 On March 31st 1922, replacement maid Maria Baumgartner arrived to begin her new job.
 Her sister had dropped her off at the farm, briefly meeting the members of the family; Andreas and his wife Cazilia, their adult daughter Viktoria and her two children, seven-year-old Cazilia and two-year-old Josef.